AstarNetwork/astar-docs/docs/use/how-to-guides/layer-1/astar-portal/transfer-tokens.md

 - Use an Astar Substrate account to send tokens to exchanges that support Astar Network;
 - Use an Astar EVM account to send tokens to exchanges that support Astar EVM;
-- DO NOT attempt to send from EVM to the exchange Substrate deposit address as this might result in the lost of funds.
+- DO NOT attempt to send from EVM to the exchange Substrate deposit address as this might result in the loss of funds.

 :::